This is our complete guide to Whistler Gay Pride in Canada, one of the largest gay ski festivals in the world and a very unique pride event.

 One of the best things about the Whistler Pride festival is the parade.
-We started at the top of a green slope, giant rainbow flags to hand, then skied all the way down, continuing through the centre of Whistler town, with a fun large crowd growing alongside us by the minute.
+We started at the top of a green slope, giant rainbow flags to hand, then skied all the way down, continuing through the center of Whistler town, with a fun large crowd growing alongside us by the minute.

 2. WHISTLER PRIDE EVENTS: pool parties, après ski & more

 There are many different Whistler Pride events taking place, which are reason alone to come.
 Every day we had a happy hour cocktail at the gay après ski with our group.
-Then after dinner, there was a large party taking place, which would go into the early hours of the next day.
+Then after dinner, there was a large party taking place, which would go on into the early hours of the next day.

-Other fun Whistler Pride events we loved were the Furrocious fetish party, the Snowball closing party and the comedy night featuring the hilarious Margaret Cho.
+Other fun Whistler Pride events we loved were the Furrocious fetish party, the Snowball closing party, and the comedy night featuring the hilarious Margaret Cho.
 She was absolutely brilliant and completely brought the house down.

 3. SNOWMOBILE TOUR: feeling like Elsa on a motor sled

 There are many activities you can do at Whistler alongside skiing and ogling speedo-clad guys at the pool party.
-One of our favourites was riding a snowmobile through thick piles of snow, in a scenery completely white, everything completely frozen over.
+One of our favorites was riding a snowmobile through thick piles of snow, in a scenery completely white, everything completely frozen over.

 We rented a couple of snowmobiles and did a guided tour with Tag Whistler.
 We went away from all the crowds of skiers into untrodden paths, which you can only access with a snowmobile.
 It was just us powering through this white paradise – a truly unique feeling you can't beat.